 Anger, frustration and annoyed are on a spectrum of the same emotional experience.
 They are umbrella terms for a more specific feeling.
 If your anger is triggered, we need to go a level deeper in understanding ourselves to determine the actual experience.
 Some examples of things that make us “angry” are: Feeling: Disrespected Betrayed [...]

 Everyone comes into a conversation/interaction with a different perspective. (think of how different people see optical illusions differently) They are making assumptions of your meaning based on their own experiences with you and with others.
-When we struggle with our ability to convey thoughts there are a few techniques you can use:1.)
-Ask them how [...]
+When we struggle with our ability to convey thoughts there are a few techniques you can use: 1.)
+Ask [...]